observatorycontrolsystem/downtime/README.md

 ### **Set up the database**

-This example uses the [PostgreSQL Docker image](https://hub.docker.com/_/postgres) to create a database.
+You may use the default SQLite for development, or you can set up a PostgreSQL.
+If using SQLite, you can skip directly to running database migrations.
+If using PostgreSQL, the following command uses the [PostgreSQL Docker image](https://hub.docker.com/_/postgres) to create a PostgreSQL database.
 Make sure that the options that you use to set up your database correspond with your configured database settings.

     docker run --name downtime-postgres -e POSTGRES_PASSWORD=postgres -e POSTGRES_DB=downtime -v/var/lib/postgresql/data -p5432:5432 -d postgres:11.1

-After creating the database, migrations must be applied to set up the tables in the database.
+Run database migrations to set up the tables in the database.

     (env) python manage.py migrate

 ### Run the tests

-    (env) python manage.py test --settings=test_settings
+    (env) python manage.py test

 ### Run the downtime database